 What do I think?
 This was my immediate reaction when going through the story this morning:

-If it were possible for me to sell Novonix short during the first wave of mania this morning, I would have been extremely tempted to do so (it wasn’t, there have not been any shares available to short from my brokers for a long time on this one).
+If it were possible for me to sell Novonix short during the first wave of mania pre-battery day, I would have been extremely tempted to do so (it wasn’t, there have not been any shares available to short from my brokers for a long time on this one).
 The ideal strategy, I suppose, would have been to buy the stock in Australia before it hit the eyes of speculation-addled US investors this morning, then short the shares in the US on this crazy rumor-fueled surge, but, well, that’s just a day dream.